Best Time to Visit Washington, D.C.

 If your idea of a dream vacation includes peacefully meandering through quiet streets and walking straight into popular attractions, book your visit during July and August.
 These summer months are the best time to avoid crowds in Washington, D.C.
 The reason?
 The oppressive heat and humidity keep visitors away and sends locals in search of a beach.
 Plus, congress is out during mid-August and kids return to school, leaving the streets emptier than they are during the spring's high season.

 Those who prefer not to sweat through their travel clothes should opt for a winter visit to the capital.
 While you'll be braving much cooler temperatures when touring around, you'll be rewarded by a refreshing lack of other visitors.
+The frigid temps will likely push you inside, but you'll be happy to enjoy these stellar attractions without the added tourists who bombard their halls during more popular times to visit.

 Best Time to Visit Washington, D.C. for Cherry Blossoms